 Jumping industries doubles the impact of how difficult the career change is.
 Consider where your current unhappiness in your role sits.
 If it’s not specific to the industry, then consider exploring the various roles within it.
 The benefit of staying in your industry is the overall knowledge you have acquired throughout the years.
 This will put you in a better position to jump the department.

-Having an overall knowledge of an industry acquired over a number of years will set you apart from candidates simply looking for a career change.
+Having an overall knowledge of an industry acquired over several years will set you apart from candidates simply looking for a career change.
 You will undoubtedly have had the opportunity in your current career to see the impact of other departments in your business on the industry.
 This will count for a lot when interviewing, and when deciding which role you feel better suited to.

 ‘Taking the leap’ and deciding to make a move in a different direction is a daunting task.
 We’re not telling you to commit to the job you choose.
 We are, however, advising you to give everything you have and commit to the search for the job of your dreams.
 These itches for something new will keep coming back until you address them.